 Care and maintenance

 Keep larger plants and weeds from invading its space.
-By selecting a good site and preparing the soil, plants will take care of themselves and may even self-seed and spread.
+By selecting a good site and preparing the soil, plants will take care of themselves.

 Where to plant